Genesis 7 - Outline of Genesis (Book Notes menu page)

 the water prevailed upon the earth 150 days (v.24) -

-• After 40 days, the rain stopped (v.11,12), but for awhile, the water may have continued to rise due to underground sources.
+• After 40 days, the rain stopped (v.11,12), but for a while, the water may have continued to rise due to underground sources.
 Eventually, the waters began to recede slowly.
 (This is the first occurrence of the number 40, which is often associated with judgment, in scripture.)

 • 150 days after the flood began, the ark became grounded on a mountain top (v.24; 8:3,4).